turbot/steampipe-plugin-googleworkspace/docs/index.md

 connection "googleworkspace" {
   plugin = "googleworkspace"

-  # You may connect to google workspace using more than one option
+  # You may connect to Google Workspace using more than one option:
-  # 1. To authenticate using domain-wide delegation, specify service account credential file, and the user email for impersonation
+  # 1. To authenticate using domain-wide delegation, specify  a service account credential file and the user email for impersonation
   # `credential_file` (optional) - The path to a JSON credential file that contains service account credentials.
-  # credential_file         = "/path/to/my/creds.json"
+  #credential_file         = "/path/to/my/creds.json"

   # `impersonated_user_email` (required) - The email (string) of the user which should be impersonated.
 Needs permissions to access the Admin APIs.
   # `impersonated_user_email` must be set, since the service account needs to impersonate a user with Admin API permissions to access the workspace services.
-  # impersonated_user_email = "username@domain.com"
+  #impersonated_user_email = "username@domain.com"

-  # 2. To authenticate OAuth 2.0 client, specify client secret file
+  # 2. To authenticate using OAuth 2.0, specify a client secret file
-  # `token_path` (optional) - The path to a JSON credential file that contains
+  # `token_path` (optional) - The path to a JSON credential file that contains Google application credentials.
-  # Google application credentials.
-If `token_path` is not specified in a connection,
-  # credentials will be loaded from:
+  # If `token_path` is not specified in a connection, credentials will be loaded from:
   #   - The path specified in the `GOOGLE_APPLICATION_CREDENTIALS` environment variable, if set; otherwise
   #   - The standard location (`~/.config/gcloud/application_default_credentials.json`)
-  # token_path = "~/.config/gcloud/application_default_credentials.json"
+  #token_path = "~/.config/gcloud/application_default_credentials.json"
 }
 ```